Chiropractic adjusting instruments are quickly becoming one of the fastest-growing forms of chiropractic manipulation today.

 In other words, instruments are meant to be used as complementary tools to provide a well-rounded, skilled Doctor of Chiropractic with an array of options.
 They are never a total substitution for your hands.

-While there are a multitude of manual and computer assisted, electronic impulse adjusting out there (and it’s impossible to speak to the quality of every last one) chiropractic instruments are meant to be both gentle and precise when it comes to force.
+While there are a multitude of manual, activator adjustment, and computer assisted, electronic impulse adjusting out there (and it’s impossible to speak to the quality of every last one) chiropractic instruments are meant to be both gentle and precise when it comes to force.

 Future Proof Your Practice

-An instrument might never replace the skilled hands of a doctor of chiropractic—but in some ways, instruments can do what DCs cannot.
-Most specifically, instruments can provide the benefits of high-speed technology that simply cannot be replicated by a person.
+An adjustment instrument might never replace the skilled hands of a doctor of chiropractic—but in some ways, chiropractic instruments can do what DCs cannot.
+Most specifically, chiropractic instruments can provide the benefits of high-speed technology that simply cannot be replicated by a person.

-Because instruments rely on technology and specific units of force, the treatment can be more precise than traditional chiropractic.
-Instruments also allow chiropractors to treat patients—especially demographics that might have a more difficult time with manual adjustments, such as the ill, small children, or the elderly—very gently, yet effectively.
+Because activator instruments and impulse therapy instruments rely on technology and specific units of force, the treatment can be more precise than traditional chiropractic.
+Activator instruments and impulse therapy instruments also allow chiropractors to treat patients—especially demographics that might have a more difficult time with manual adjustments, such as the ill, small children, or the elderly—very gently, yet effectively.

 Additional Data Points and Analysis